vita-student-projects/2DObjectDetection_YOLOv8_GR65/README.md

 # You Never See The Carriage (YNSTC)
 ## KITTI dataset
 The KITTI dataset is a widely used benchmark dataset for autonomous driving research, particularly in the area of 2D object detection.
 It stands for "Karlsruhe Institute of Technology and Toyota Technological Institute" and was created by a collaboration between the two institutions.

 ![alt text](https://www.cvlibs.net/datasets/kitti/results/e110715461db375dfdbf3d2cb8c8daad73ce0022/image_2/0000000000.png)
-The primary focus of the KITTI dataset is to provide a comprehensive collection of real-world data for training and evaluating algorithms related to autonomous driving tasks, including 2D object detection.
-The dataset was collected using a variety of sensors, including high-resolution color cameras, LIDAR (Light Detection and Ranging) scanners, and GPS/IMU (Global Positioning System/Inertial Measurement Unit) units.

 The dataset contains diverse scenarios captured from a moving vehicle, including urban street scenes, highways, and rural areas, covering different weather conditions such as sunny, rainy, and cloudy.
 It comprises a large number of annotated images and point clouds, making it suitable for various computer vision tasks, including object detection, tracking, and scene understanding.